croservices/cro/docs/structuring-services.md

 Setting up a simple Cro service serving a handful of routes is pretty easy: stick them into a `route` block, pass it to the HTTP server, and that's it.
-The `cro stub` HTTP templates place that `route` block in a module, leaving the server setup to be done in a `service.p6` script.
+The `cro stub` HTTP templates place that `route` block in a module, leaving the server setup to be done in a `service.raku` script.
 This means that unit tests can `use` the module with the `route` block, and tests can be written using `Cro::HTTP::Test`.